-To become a member, all you need to do is complete a membership application form or join online at www.ntw.nhs.uk and follow the 'Get Involved' link to 'Sign up as a Member'.
+To become a member, all you need to do is complete a membership application form or join online at www.cntw.nhs.uk/about/membership.
 Membership is free and members can also benefit from discounts for many shops and services.

-If you are 16 years old and over and interested in learning more about becoming a Governor for the Children and Young People's Service, please contact the Membership Office on 0191 245 6827 or e-mail Wendy Pinkney at wendy.pinkney@ntw.nhs.uk
+If you are 16 years old and over and interested in learning more about becoming a Governor for the Children and Young People's Service, please contact the Membership Office on 0191 245 6827 or e-mail Wendy Pinkney at wendy.pinkney@cntw.nhs.uk lary